patricia264/proseminar_geocomputation_patriciagribi/README.md

 ## Objective

-The primary goal of this project is to homogenise and combine 3 different datasets together to form a time series of global mean CO2 and temperature data, from the Pleistocene to the year 2100.

-During the project the following questions should be answered:

-- How does the homogenization of heterogeneous temperature and CO2 data impact the accuracy and reliability of long-term climate change assessments?
+The objective of this project is to create a seamless and homogenised timeline that effectively portrays historical temperature and CO2 variations.
+The primary goal is to answer how the homogenization of heterogenous temperature and CO2 data impact the accuracy and reliability of long-term climate change assessments.

 ## Implementation